World Maps and Space Art Exhibited

 My work is largely stored as digital information on my hard drive, so I had to invest in prints first.
 The map of the Flat Earth, with its dimensions of 100 by 100 centimeters, has become a real eye-catcher.
 And I had the other world maps printed on the still respectable size of 80 by 40 centimeters.

-Over the past twenty years I have built up a nice portfolio of space art.
-For the exhibition I have selected thirteen pieces, with a wide variety of subjects.
+Over the past twenty years I have built up a nice portfolio of images in the fields of astronomy and scifi.
+For the exhibition I have selected thirteen pieces of that space art, with a wide variety of subjects.
 There are educational images that show, for example, how big Mars and the Earth are in relation to each other.
 Other pictures comment on current events: the landing of ESA probe Huygens on Titan, the launch of Elon Musk’s Tesla, the naming by the Dutch public of the distant planet Nachtwacht, or the imperturbable plodding of NASA’s Mars rover Opportunity.
 Finally, there is a series of works that show fascinating possibilities in a distant future: a space elevator, moving cities, hollowed out asteroids and a terraformed Venus.

 To emphasize that it is a different part of the exhibition, I had the space art printed and framed, not on canvas but on photo paper.
 The space art is also printed a bit smaller than the maps.
 Maybe a little too small, I thought when I saw the exhibition space, which is also the canteen.